 Cloud CDN configuration from IP address changes in the origin

 infrastructure.
-Network endpoints that are defined using FQDNs are resolved
+Network endpoints that are defined by using FQDNs are resolved

 through public DNS.
 Make sure that the configured FQDN is resolvable through